fredcallaway/graphs-in-space/writing/thesis.md

 ```

 ### Generalization
-Thus far, we have described learning algorithms that are essentially bigram models with variable length elements.
-Thus, like any N-gram model, the these algorithms will suffer from the problem of data sparsity.
+The model is essentially a bigram models with variable length elements.
+Thus, like any N-gram model, it will suffer from the problem of data sparsity.
 Incorporating variable-length units increases this problem dramatically because the number of tracked elements is no longer limited to the vocabulary size.
 A generalization strategy is essential to counteract this sparsity problem.
+In a classical linguistic view, generalization is accomplished with categories such as VERB and NOUN.
+The reality of parts of speech is a basic assumption in linguistics, and acquisition models often use parts of speech as input [@bod09; TODO].
+The problem of learning these categories, on the other hand, has received less attention in linguistics.
+Algorithms for part of speech induction based on distributional statistics have had some success [@schutze95; @clark00].
+However these models come from natural language processing, employing computationally intensive employing batch processing algorithms.

+Some work has sought to connect POS induction models with syntax induction models, learning language structure in stages [@klein05].
+However, as a cognitive model, this approach assumes that word categories are learned and finalized before any syntax is learned.
+While category learning may begin earlier, there are good reasons for the learning of categories and syntax to occur simultaneously.
+Seeing as a large motivation for categories is the role they play in syntactic pattern recognition, it would be desirable for the syntactic learning process to affect categoy learning.
+While linear context may provide a decent cue to syntactic category, the role a word plays in higher level synstactic patterns may hold more information.
+For this reason, we pursue a single stage approach in which word-categories and phrasal patterns are learned in tandem.

+Another common assumption that deserves examination is the one that syntactic categories are explicit and distinct.
+Having suffered through explicit instruction on the rules of grammar, most students are able to classify most words into the basic parts of speech.
+However, it is not clear to what extent these categories are the product of basic language acquisition as opposed to academic analysis.
+Furthermore, even for the student who can correctly label words, it is unclear to what extent this knowledge is called upon in every day language use.

+- exemplar/prototype?

 ### Compositionality
 Presumably, experience with pairs of similar words informs your expectations for how the syntactic role of this novel phrase.
 The standard linguistic explanation involves rules and categories: "honest" is an `Adj`; "politician" is a `N`; and thus by the rule `N' -> Adj N`, "honest politican" is an `N'`.
 The extensive regularity of language implies that such theories are at the very least a useful computational-level theory [as @marr82 suggests].
 However, it is an open question whether adult speakers truly represent rules and discrete categories.
 It's possible that rule-like behavior emerges from a system that explicitly represents only relationships between individual items [citation].